 In his district, Miguel has leveraged tens of millions of dollars in state funds to renovate the 6th Street Bridge, create new bike lanes and green space, repair crumbling sidewalks, clean up dirty air in disadvantaged communities, and reduce the number of jaywalking tickets given to pedestrians.
 Miguel secured $4 million to build the first-ever Korean American museum to be located in the heart of Koreatown.
 To strengthen the ability to make positive investments in districts like his, Miguel authored and passed AB 857, the Public Banking Act of 2019.
 This historic measure created a public banking system that gives local governments, instead of Wall Street banks, the power to determine how local money is being spent and invested.

-Miguel currently serves as Chair of the Assembly Communications and Conveyance Committee where he led the efforts to pass the “Internet for All Now Act of 2017” to ensure broadband access throughout California.
+Miguel currently serves as Chair of the Assembly Governmental Organization Committee.
 In addition, Miguel serves as Chair of the Assembly Select Committee on Los County Homelessness where he is focused on finding urgent solutions to end homelessness.
 He also sits on four other key Assembly Committees: Health, Higher Education, Public Safety, and Utilities & Energy Committees.

-Miguel and his wife Celina live in Boyle Heights, where they are raising their 7 year old son, Ethan, 4 year old little girl, Brielle, and their dogs, Thor and Ewok.
+Miguel and his wife Celina live in Boyle Heights, where they are raising their son, Ethan, little girl, Brielle, and their dogs, Thor and Ewok.